Nusha97/Layered-control-architectures-for-Robotics/README.md

 # Layered Control Architectures for Robotics

-To install the required libraries run <pip install -r requirements.txt>
-Once the required libraries are installed, to run the full pipeline use <python run_exp.py>
+To install the required libraries run "pip install -r requirements.txt" Once the required libraries are installed, to run the full pipeline use "python run_exp.py"

 To use JAX with the GPU, please follow instructions from the official page linked below to install the right version of JAX. https://jax.readthedocs.io/en/latest/installation.html